-Overall Apr 1 thru Jun 30, 2009 To Date

-Total Projected Budget from All Sources N/A \$4,129,000.00

-Total CDBG Program Funds Budgeted N/A \$4,129,000.00

-Program Funds Drawdown \$0.00 \$3,552,934.00

-Obligated CDBG DR Funds \$0.00 \$3,745,000.00

-Expended CDBG DR Funds \$0.00 \$3,552,934.00

-Match Contributed \$0.00 \$0.00

-Program Income Received \$0.00 \$0.00

-Program Income Drawdown \$0.00 \$0.00
+Overall Jan 1 thru Mar 31, 2010 To Date Total Projected Budget from All Sources N/A \$4,129,000.00 Total CDBG Program Funds Budgeted N/A \$4,129,000.00 Program Funds Drawdown \$0.00 \$3,552,934.00 Obligated CDBG DR Funds \$0.00 \$3,745,000.00 Expended CDBG DR Funds \$113,218.08 \$3,666,152.08 New York City Economic Development Corporation \$113,218.08 \$3,666,152.08 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00

-PROJECT DESCRIPTION: LMDC has allocated \$4,129,000 for Long-Term Planning, specifically, Lower Manhattan Planning Studies And Improvements, LMDC is coordinating with various agencies of the City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattans recovery by improving the physical environment of Lower Manhattan.
+PROJECT DESCRIPTION: LMDC has allocated \$4,129,000 for Long-Term Planning, specifically, Lower Manhattan Planning Studies And Improvements.
+LMDC is coordinating with various agencies of the City of New York in order to pursue planning studies and targeted improvement projects that will address ongoing complications resulting from the damage on September 11th and assist in Lower Manhattans recovery by improving the physical environment of Lower Manhattan.
 Ongoing construction, enhanced security measures, and the loss of public open space are among the many factors that necessitate the planning studies proposed.
 The planning studies aim to provide more public open space, improve the public realm through aesthetic enhancements and practical measures such as traffic management, and facilitate the construction that will occur in Lower Manhattan in the coming years.
 As contemplated in New York Citys Vision for Lower Manhattan, public investments in these types of projects can trigger private market reactions that will strengthen Lower Manhattans role as a global financial center, major commercial office market, residential neighborhood, and host to visitors from around the world.
 To make these investments successful, they must be carefully planned, taking into account what exists in Lower Manhattan today and what the potential is for the future.
 Lower Manhattan has significant physical assets, including waterfront on three sides, landmarks from throughout American history, and a street grid and urban experience unique to North America.
 However, in addition to the tragic loss of life on September 11, 2001, the physical destruction and disruption that occurred in Lower Manhattan made clear that the future growth and success of the district depends on how well its buildings, infrastructure, and public spaces work together to accommodate its existing uses and assets with future development opportunities.
 A comprehensive effort is required to coordinate work toward improving the quality of Lower Manhattans infrastructure, public spaces, waterfront, and streets.
 PROPOSED BENEFICIARIES: Resident, Businesses and Visitors of Lower Manhattan will all benefit from these plans.
 Longterm planning provides funding to plan for public investments including a plan that transforms public boulevards into grand public promenades and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.

 EAST RIVER WATERFRONT PLANNING-- The East River Waterfront Planning Study has been completed.
 The study led to a second phase of work for the East River Esplanade/Piers and East River Access (see reports ERA-0240 and EREP-0240).
 Final reimbursement requests for the completed work are currently being processed.
 LMDC is working with NYC EDC to obtain additional backup information required before final payment can be disbursed.
-Payment is expected to be completed by the 3rd Quarter 2009.
+Final invoice was paid during the 1st quarter of 2010.